TAM305/VitalView/Documentation.docc/Documentation.md

 VitalView provides intelligent analysis of your health data:

-- Automatic status determination (normal, high, low)
+- Automatic status determination (normal, high, low) with robust reference parsing (units, <, >)
-- Trend visualization
+- Trend visualization for both HealthKit metrics and Blood tests
-- Reference range validation
+- Reference range validation is non‑blocking (values still save for longitudinal tracking)
-- Detailed explanations of test results
+- Detailed explanations of test results and educational context

 ## Getting Started

 1. **Install the App**: Download VitalView from the App Store
 2. **Grant Permissions**: Allow access to HealthKit data when prompted
-3. **Add Blood Tests**: Enter your blood test results manually
+3. **Add Blood Tests**: Use the floating “+” on Dashboard to add results with inline ranges and explanations
-4. **Monitor Trends**: View your health data over time
+4. **Monitor Trends**: Open the Trends tab and switch between Health and Blood trends
 5. **Stay Informed**: Receive insights about your health metrics

 ## Privacy